 func _ready(): $Label.text = "Hello world!"

 Welcome to the official documentation of Godot Engine, the free and open source community-driven 2D and 3D game engine!
-Behind this mouthful, you will find a powerful but user-friendly tool that you can use to develop any kind of game, for any platform and with no usage restriction whatsoever.
+Behind this mouthful, you will find a powerful yet user-friendly tool that you can use to develop any kind of game, for any platform and with no usage restriction whatsoever.

 About Godot Engine¶

 Godot Engine is a feature-packed, cross-platform game engine to create 2D and 3D games from a unified interface.
-It provides a comprehensive set of common tools, so that users can focus on making games without having to reinvent the wheel.
+It provides a comprehensive set of common tools, so users can focus on making games without having to reinvent the wheel.
 Games can be exported in one click to a number of platforms, including the major desktop platforms (Linux, macOS, Windows) as well as mobile (Android, iOS) and web-based (HTML5) platforms.

-Godot is completely free and open source under the very permissive MIT license.
+Godot is completely free and open source under the permissive MIT license.
 No strings attached, no royalties, nothing.
 Users' games are theirs, down to the last line of engine code.
 Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
 It is supported by the Software Freedom Conservancy not-for-profit.

 About the documentation¶

-This documentation is continuously written, corrected, edited and revamped by members of the Godot Engine community.
+This documentation is continuously written, corrected, edited, and revamped by members of the Godot Engine community.
 It is edited via text files in the reStructuredText markup language and then compiled into a static website/offline document using the open source Sphinx and ReadTheDocs tools.

-All the contents are under the permissive Creative Commons Attribution 3.0 (CC-BY 3.0) license, with attribution to "Juan Linietsky, Ariel Manzur and the Godot Engine community".
+All the contents are under the permissive Creative Commons Attribution 3.0 (CC BY 3.0) license, with attribution to "Juan Linietsky, Ariel Manzur and the Godot Engine community".

-Organisation of the documentation¶
+Organization of the documentation¶

 Have fun reading and making games with Godot Engine!